dittofyi/ditto-knowmad-python/README.md

 ## Possible Sources (updated 5/17/23)

-Below is an example list with all currently possible sources
+Below is an example list with all currently possible sources.
+Use any or all of these in your requests.
 ```python
 sources = [
   "tweets", # Twitter